hyunjun3/ML-guided_THFA/README.md

-# Data and code for machine learning–guided identification of a cost-competitive palladium-free catalyst for furfural hydrogenation
+# Machine learning–guided identification of a cost-competitive palladium-free catalyst for furfural hydrogenation

 This repository contains the Python code, fixed machine-learning datasets, optimized model artifacts, bootstrap results, and plotting scripts supporting the manuscript *Machine learning–guided identification of a cost-competitive palladium-free catalyst for furfural hydrogenation*.